Beamish was the vision of Dr Frank Atkinson, the Museum’s founder and first director.

 2016: W Smith Chemist and JR & D Edis Photographers opened in The 1900s Town.

 2018: The Georgian quilter’s cottage opened in The 1820s Landscape – the first exhibit in the Remaking Beamish project, which is the biggest development in the museum’s history and is supported by The National Lottery Heritage Fund.

 2019: A replica of Leasingthorne Colliery Welfare Hall and Community Centre (now known as Coundon and Leeholme Community Centre) opened at the museum – the first building in our 1950s Town.
 The Northern General Transport Bus Depot also opened its doors, preserving transport heritage.

 2020: Beamish is celebrating its Golden Jubilee year and announced record visitor numbers of 803,148 for 2019/20.
-Work is progressing on the Remaking Beamish project, which includes The 1950s Town, a 1950s Farm and expansion of the Georgian area, including an inn where visitors can stay overnight.
+Work is progressing on the Remaking Beamish project, which includes The 1950s Town, a 1950s Farm and expansion of the Georgian area, including self-catered overnight accommodation.

 2020/21: The museum had to shut its doors three times in 2020/21 due to the COVID-19 pandemic.
 Beamish is a charity that relies on visitors for 95 per cent of its income, so the closures had a huge impact.
 The museum introduced innovative ways to stay in touch with visitors, from live online learning activities to afternoon tea home deliveries, which led to us receiving national awards for our efforts.